eigenhombre/splasher/README.md

      (defn -main []
-       (splash! :duration 2000 :filename "splash.jpg")
+       (splash! (clojure.java.io/resource "splash.png") :duration 2000)
        (System/exit 0))

-Filename defaults to `splash.png`; duration defaults to 2500 msec.
+Duration defaults to 2500 msec.

-The splash file image must be located in the project resources directory for your project (usually, `resources`).
+The splash file image will usually be located in the project resources directory for your project (usually `resources/`), as shown.

 The `System/exit` is required for your Seesaw / Swing app to exit.